apollo-elements/apollo-elements/packages/lit-apollo/README.md

   - [🏦 Managing the Cache](#-managing-the-cache)
   - [⌚️ Asynchronous Client](#-asynchronous-client)
 - [👷‍♂️ Maintainers](#-maintainers)

+## 📑 API Docs
+If you just want to see the API Docs, check them out at [apolloelements.dev/lit-apollo/](https://apolloelements.dev/lit-apollo/)

 ## 🤖 Demo
 [`#leeway`](https://lit-apollo-subscriptions.herokuapp.com) is a progressive web app that uses `lit-apollo` to make it easier for you to avoid doing actual work.
 Check out the [source repo](https://gitlab.com/bennyp/demo-lit-apollo-subscriptions) for an example of how to build apps with Apollo Elements.
 The demo includes: